dxf2machine/d2m/README.md

 # DXF2Machine
-This project stems from DXF project.
+This project is a fork from DXF project.
 DXF files can translate into machine code.

    Copyright 2014, Celeste Gabriela Guagliano.